The guidance below assumes you are preparing for a face-to-face hearing.

 Before you go to your hearing, check what the current rules on expenses are on GOV.UK.

-The clerk will help you fill in a claim form when you go to the hearing.
+The clerk will help you fill in a claim form.
 Make sure you take receipts for your travel and lunch.
 If you have lost earnings, make sure you have a letter from your employer confirming this.

 Contact the tribunal before the hearing if you need help.